kiranw06/wats1030-intro-to-unix/nix_scavenger_hunt.md

 2   0:00 ps aux

 * Run `top` and review the results.
 (Hint: You may need to use `ctrl-c` to get out of this app.) *How do you interpret what you see here?*
-This command seems to be giving a summary of all the tasks being completed and details of this work session in real time.
+This command logged a summary of all the tasks being completed and details of this work session in real time.
 It's interesting to see this command tracking the activity and time instantaniously. top - 13:13:24 up 57 min,  1 user,  load average: 0.00,
 Tasks:  15 total,   1 running,  14 sleeping,   0 stopped
 %Cpu(s):  0.0 us,  0.0 sy,  0.0 ni,100.0 id,  0.0 wa,  0